Bolajiemmanuel01/Bolajiemmanuel01/README.md

-- 🔭 I’m currently working on Anything related to data
+- 🔭 I’m currently working on Anything related to Data and Databases

-- 🌱 I’m currently learning **Data Science & a large sprinkle of Software Enginering**
+- 🌱 I’m currently learning **Power Platform, and Geospatial Analysis*

-- 💬 Ask me about **Python, SQL, PowerBI and some other things...**
+- 💬 Ask me about **Python, Excel, R, SQL, Databases, PowerBI and some other things...**

 - 📄 Want to know about my experiences?
 Let's get on a chat!